Introduction

 Just use the double-hyphen to indicate what you want:

-sudo hostnamectl --prettyset-hostname "Pretty Hostname"
+sudo hostnamectl --prettyset-hostname "Pretty Hostname"or

 sudo hostnamectl --staticset-hostname temporary.hostname